Suryaeshwaran/PySpark-Learning/Day27.md

 +--------+-------+--------+-----+
 ```
 #### 🧩 Exercises
+1. Read real-time sales data from Kafka and calculate running total sales.

+2. Write the stream to a Parquet sink every 30 seconds.

+3. Add a checkpoint directory and verify fault recovery.

 #### 🔹 Exercise 1: Read real-time sales data from Kafka and calculate running total sales.